FOUNDATION-AI-BASED/OLLAMA-PUSHER/README.md

 What needs to be installed already?:

+python3

-python flask
+python3 flask

-python psutil
+python3 psutil

-python requests
+python3 requests

-python werkzeug
+python3 werkzeug

+python3 pip

 If not already installed run this: